ryandeussing/jimhopper/_sexual-abuse-of-boys/how-being-male-can-make-it-hard-to-heal.md

 Boys also learn, without even having to think about it, that they should be ashamed of such feelings, even that they should hate themselves for having them.

-## Capacities We All Have – And Need
+## Capacities We All Have, And Need

 The abilities to be aware of vulnerable emotions, express them to others, and accept them as part of being alive, are *human* capacities.
 Every boy and girl is born with the potential to develop them.